commoncode/git-masterclass-activity-2/README.md

 In this exercise we will simply look at the tip of the `feature_2` branch.

 ## Task
 >Verify if the same file change on a branch results in the same commit ID.
-Do this by re-applying commit L.
+Do this by _undoing_ and then re-applying commit L.

 <details><summary>Show me how</summary>